2017 Update on the Homestead Tax Credit and Wisconsin Renter’s and Homeowner’s School Property Tax Credit

 - You must not, at the time of filing a claim, be living in a nursing home and receiving Title XIX medical assistance.

-- Only one claim may be filed per household (husband and wife residing together).
+- Only one claim may be filed per household (married couple residing together).
 See the definition of “household.”

 - No claim may be filed on behalf of a person after his or her death.